petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md

 This calls the script with two arguments: a custom HTML element name (`h5v7-remote-app`) and the desired JavaScript framework (`react`).

-When finished running, the script automatically creates a new React application which includes these elements in a folder named `h5v7-remote-app`:
+When finished running, the script automatically creates a new React application with these elements in a folder named `h5v7-remote-app`:

 ```bash
 h5v7-remote-app